Acute Otitis Externa – Swimmers Ear

-Acute Otitis externa (also called swimmers ear) is an acute condition characterized by diffuse pain in the external ear with infection of the canal skin and underlying dermis of the external ear.
+Acute Otitis externa (AOE) is also known as swimmers ear.
+As the name suggests, it’s an acute condition.
+AOE is characterised by diffuse pain in the external ear.
+This is accompanied with infection of the external ear canal skin and underlying dermis of the external ear.

-Its much more painful than it seems, so should be treated promptly.
+It’s much more painful than it seems and should be treated promptly.

-Signs and Symptoms of Acute Otitis Externa (swimmers ear)
+Signs & Symptoms of Acute Otitis Externa (swimmers ear)

-Signs and symptoms of AOE (actue otitis externa) include diffuse pain and infection in external ear of acute origin.
+Signs and symptoms of AOE (actue otitis externa) include:

 Differential Diagnosis of Acute otitis Externa